polmic/plants_scrap/README.md

 - Convert to csv
 - Insert through an api

-- Gather some free of rights thumbnails from google images
+- Gather some copyright-free thumbnails from google images (not my code)